bekzatzamirbekuulu/web_mid_project/README.md

 # web_mid_project

 My project is a simple login form, with a table listing previous logins.
 I did project using java language.
+And also I used PostgreSQL.

 And sorry for quality of my pictures!
 On my pc I don't have a tool or app to do screenshots.